keenlabs/KeenClient-iOS/README.md

 ##### Global Properties

 Now you might be thinking, “Okay, that looks pretty easy.
-But what if I want to send the same properties on every event in a particular collection?
-Or just every event, period?”
+But what if I want to send the same properties on _every_ event in a particular collection?
+Or just _every_ event, period?”
 We’ve got you covered through something we call Global Properties.

 Global properties are properties which are sent with every event.
 For example, you may wish to always capture device information like OS version, handset type, orientation, etc.

 There are two ways to handle Global Properties - one is more simple but more limited, while the other is a bit more complex but much more powerful.
-For each of them, after you register your client, you’ll need to set an Objective-C property on the KeenClient instance you’re using.
+For each of them, after you register your client, you’ll need to set an Objective-C property on the `KeenClient` instance you’re using.

 ###### Dictionary-based Global Properties

-For this, the Objective-C property is called globalPropertiesDictionary.
-The property’s value will be an NSDictionary that you define.
-Each time an event is added, the iOS client will look at the value of this property and add all its contents to the user-defined event.
+For this, the Objective-C property is called `globalPropertiesDictionary`.
+The property’s value will be an `NSDictionary` that you define.
+Each time an event is added, the client will look at the value of this property and add all its contents to the user-defined event.
 Use this if you have a bunch of static properties that you want to add to every event.

 Here's an example using a dictionary: